vishalpalaniappan/asp-ui-component-library/README.md

 Here is a link to the [storybook](https://vishalpalaniappan.github.io/asp-ui-component-library/) with the components.

-## Installing the library
+## Using the library

 To install the library install the following NPM package
 ```
 npm i asp-react-component-library
 ```

-For instructions on how to use the component, please refer to the relevant stories.
+For examples of how to use each component, please refer to the relevant stories.
 More detailed documentation about each component will be added soon.

-## Usage
+## Developing

 Run Storybook:
 ```